-Q. órë¹, n. “heart (inner mind); warning, caution, (pre)monition”
+Q. órë¹ n. “heart (inner mind); warning, caution, (pre)monition”

 The meaning of the Quenya word órë is quite subtle, and does not have a direct equivalent in English.
 In The Lord of the Rings, Tolkien translated the word as “heart (inner mind)” (LotR/1123), but elsewhere he said that this was a poor translation of the word (VT41/11).
 In a lengthy essay on the nature of this word (VT41/11-19), Tolkien described it as the source of wisdom and moral impulses that informed one’s judgement, so perhaps the closest English equivalent is “conscience”.
-This is still not quite right, however, since the órë could be the source of negative impulses as well, particularly of Men (VT41/13).
+This is still not quite right, however, since the órë could be the source of negative impulses as well, particularly among Men (VT41/13).
 Furthermore, divine powers such as the Valar could sometimes (but not always) communicate subtly through one’s órë (VT41/15).
 Galadriel was described as having a particularly noble and generous órë (PM/337).

-Possible Etymologies: The word órë was also the name of tengwa #21 used for a weak and untrilled medial r (LotR/1123), many of which originated from primitive intervocalic [z] or [d].
+Possible Etymology: The word órë was also the name of tengwa #21 used for a weak and untrilled medial r (LotR/1123), many of which originated from primitive intervocalic [z] or [d].
 There is no sign that órë had such a consonant medially, however, and it seems this name chosen simply because it had a medial r.